NCBI-Codeathons/MASCARA/README.md

 x <- read.table("network.tsv",header=TRUE,sep="\t")
 ```

-Set up the user interface and the server for Shiny
+Set up the user interface and the server for Shiny with the R functions provided.

 ```
 source("MASCARA_shiny_UI.R")